hoverflies

 Paragus.

 Paragus haemorrhous.
 Genus: Paragus.
 Family hoverflies (Syrphidae)..
 Paragus haemorrhous.
 Genus: Paragus.
 Family hoverflies (Syrphidae).
 Paragus haemorrhous.
 Genus: Paragus.
-Family hoverflies (Syrphidae) Paragus haemorrhous.
+Family hoverflies (Syrphidae) Common Grass Skimmer (Paragus haemorrhous).
 Genus: Paragus.
 Family hoverflies (Syrphidae).
 Not in the garden but in the dunes about 4 km from my house.

 Not quite sure, because it is similar to the (in the Netherlands) very rare Paragus tibialis.